juanfril/article-summarizer/README.md

 - TypeScript: Ensuring type safety and better developer experience.
 - Chrome Extensions: Delivering seamless browser integration.

+### How to Test the Extension in Chrome

+1. **Load the Extension**: Follow the installation steps above.
+2. **Click the Icon**: Once loaded, you’ll see the **Article Summarizer** icon in your Chrome toolbar.
+3. **Paste a URL**: Open the popup, paste the URL of an article, and click "Generate Summary."
+4. **Explore the Results**: You’ll see the summary and generated references.
+It’s that easy!

 ### Contributing 🤝

 Contributions are welcome!
-Feel free to: 1.
-Fork the repository.
+Feel free to:

+1. Fork the repository.
 2. Create a new branch: git checkout -b feature/my-feature.
 3. Commit changes: git commit -m 'Add my feature'.
 4. Push your branch: git push origin feature/my-feature.
 5. Submit a pull request.

 ### License 📄

 This project is licensed under the MIT License.

-Feel free to copy and use this directly in your project!
-If you'd like tweaks or additions, let me know. 😄
+---

+That's it!
+You're now ready to summarize articles like a pro.
+If you have questions or suggestions, feel free to open an issue in the repository.
+Happy summarizing! 😄